mmethodz/web64-mcp-bridge/README.md

 `user_action_required`; MCP never bypasses Cloud installation or gains Cloud credentials.
 Stock remains account-free.
 Marketplace is future work.

-Retrieve `schemas/web64template/1` using public knowledge discovery, or read the [Template Authoring guide](https://web64.nofs.ai/docs/web64-template-format.html) and its linked schema bundle.
+Retrieve `schemas/web64template/1`, `/2` or `/3` using current public knowledge discovery, or read the [Template Authoring guide](https://web64.nofs.ai/docs/web64-template-format.html) and its linked schema bundle.
 Parameters define the inputs; `variants[].project` contains complete native project objects; optional literal substitutions only touch named authored text files.
-There is no arbitrary script or new build path.
+V2 adds bounded conditional/loop rendering.
+V3 adds `generate` nodes for the IDE's native table/matrix presets, with constants or typed parameter bindings.
+The output is normal editable ASM/C source; no arbitrary formulas, host execution or new build path.
+The browser owns generation, so this needs no bridge protocol change.
+Use a current IDE and Cloud API supporting v3; the bridge does not upgrade an older connected browser's capabilities.
 Use a fresh operation ID between inspect and apply, the current workspace token, and identical IDs/arguments only for retries.
 Restart the bridge after updating.